Redesigning Business Systems So They Work Over Time — Not Just This Quarter

 Step 2 — Reframe

-The Reframe step is a precision correction, not a motivational exercise.
-It examines the conceptual foundations the organization has been working from and corrects what the Reveal showed to be inaccurate.
-What does this organization actually mean by sustainability, by circularity, by value — and are those meanings aligned with what the evidence, the biology, and the physics require?
-The Reframe produces new ground to stand on.
-Everything built on the old ground can now be examined against the new ground rather than against the assumptions that produced the ceiling.
+Reframe is a precision correction, not a motivational exercise.
+It produces new ground to stand on.
+Everything built on the old ground — products, processes, business models, communications — can now be examined against the corrected ground rather than against the assumptions that produced the ceiling.

 Step 3 — Reflect